 - Management repeatedly mentioned low price and big selection as their key customer offering.
 The customer knows they can see all the options in one location.
 The customer also knows they don’t have to negotiate price or search around for a better deal.
-This low price – big selection offering eliminates the need to go to any other store.
-They are anchoring as the “destination retail community”.
-And they target 80% of local customers, ignoring the very top and the very bottom.
+This low price + big selection offering eliminates the need to go to any other store.

-- Local economies of scale follow from the big fixed costs of the store and inventory.
-This is obviously central to their unbeatable prices.
+- Local economies of scale follow from the big fixed costs of the store and huge inventory.
+This scale is central to their unbeatable prices.
 The students identified this almost immediately.
 Note: management mentioned the Kansas City store has 450 sqft of space plus 600 sqft of warehouse.

 - Having economies of scale within a circumscribed market is the critical scenario.
 In this case, the market is geographically limited (i.e,.
 200 miles) by both the preferences for seeing furniture in person and the transportation costs.

 - Management also emphasized their sales people are highly trained and are critical to their success.
 If they serve 10,000-20,000 customers to day and there are 400-600 of them, then that’s 16-50 customers per sales person per day.